open-education-api/open-education-api.github.io/technical/consumers-and-profiles/eduxchange.md

   * `instructorNames` (v2.1): an array with names of all instructors, `["instructor name", "instructor name"]`
   * `contactHours` (v2.1): a float with the amount of contact hours, `3.5` for example.
   * `activities` (v2.1): a string that mentions the activities that take place in the course, `"lectures and practises"` for example.
+  * `microcredential` (v2.2): specifies if the program or course is rewarded with a stackable or standalone microcredential, values `["stackable"|"standalone"]`.
+If not speficied, no microcredential is rewarded.

 Attributes regarding visibility and enrollment of different types of users.
-Please note, that there are three types of students.
+Eduxchange can be used by students and professionals.
+Please note, there are three types of students.
 (1) Students from the alliance partner institutions,  (2) students from the own institution and (3) guest students from institutions outside the alliance.

+  * `targetGroup` (v2.2): specifies if the program or course is a program or course for students or for professionals, values `["forStudents"|"forProfessionals"]`.
+If not specified, the course or program is supposed to be intended for students.
   * `visibleForOwnStudents` (v2.0): a boolean value (`true` or `false`) indicating whether enrollment of a Program or Course should be visible for students of the offering institution. *Note: in the eduxchange frontend a higher level institution setting is set to indicate that programs and courses themselves are visible for own students.*
   * `enrollmentForOwnStudents` (v2.0): a string indicating which enrollments process should be followed for students of the offering institution.
 Allowed values are `"broker"` or `"url"`.
 This attribute is only used if `visibleForOwnStudents` is set to `true`.
     * If `"url"` is chosen the attribute `enrollmentUrl` **in the consumer object of an offering** is mandatory.